Last updated on 2026-05-15

 Program Structure

-The Personal Support Worker Acute Care program is designed to be completed within one year of full-time study.
-This program is offered in a blended delivery format, combining both online and in-person learning experiences.
-Here are some key features of the program structure:
+The Personal Support Worker Acute Care program is designed to be completed in one year of full-time study.
+This program is delivered through a blended format, combining both online and in-person learning experiences.

-• Blended delivery format, allowing for flexibility in learning
+- Blended delivery method, allowing flexibility in learning.

 Featured Experiences

-• Focus on trauma-informed and culturally competent care
+- Focus on trauma-informed and culturally competent care practices.

 Career Options

-Graduates of the Personal Support Worker Acute Care program can explore a variety of career opportunities in Canada.
-Here are some potential job roles:
+Graduates of the Personal Support Worker Acute Care program can pursue a variety of rewarding career paths in Canada.
+Here are some potential job options:

-• Personal Support Worker (PSW): Assist clients with daily living activities, providing compassionate care in home settings or long-term care facilities.
+- Personal Support Worker (PSW): Assist clients with daily living activities, providing compassionate care in homes or healthcare facilities.

-• Rehabilitation Assistant: Work with clients recovering from illness or surgery, assisting with rehabilitation exercises and therapies.
+- Rehabilitation Assistant: Work with clients recovering from illness or surgery, helping them regain independence.

-• Palliative Care Worker: Provide end-of-life care and support to patients and their families, ensuring comfort and dignity.
+- Palliative Care Worker: Provide end-of-life care and support to patients and their families, ensuring dignity and comfort.

-• Community Health Worker: Engage with community health agencies to deliver home care services and support to individuals in need.
+- Community Health Worker: Engage with community health agencies to deliver home care services and support health education initiatives.

-With the increasing demand for personal support workers in Canada’s healthcare system, now is an ideal time to pursue a rewarding career in this field.
+With the increasing demand for personal support workers in Canada’s healthcare system, graduates are well-positioned to make a significant impact in their communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.